haozhe-an/haozhe-an.github.io/README.md

 My name is Haozhe (Herman) An.
-I'm currently a Ph.D. student at University of Maryland, College Park.
+I'm a Ph.D. student at University of Maryland, College Park.

 I obtained my B.S. in Computer Science from University of California, San Diego with Summa Cum Laude (GPA: 3.987/4.0) in 2019.
-I am interested in theoretical computer science and deep learning.

 Email: haozhean36@gmail.com